vidalouiswang/Abc/README.md

 ### The LittleFS extra component auto-selection feature has not been tested on Windows, but it should work and currently works fine on macOS 12.5.

-### More tutorials and documentation are in the works
+### More tutorials and documentation are in the works.

+### If you still don't know how to use, I will make a video and upload to YouTube, the link will be put right here.

 # Thanks to